DudhiData/ccf-documentation/Microfluidic_Chip_Demo/My First Microfluidic Chip.md

 BTW - klayout is a horribly confusing piece of software at first use.
 I recommend doing some reading as it took me over a day to fully know how to do some basic operations with it.
 Although to be fair I could be slow.

-##### Ports

-Ports do not need to be put in the mask.
+ **Ports Note:** Ports do not need to be put in the mask.
 We can punch these after with a mm punch.

+Ok so now that this mask is in klayout.
+I can export as a gds file!
+I have put it in the same directory as this chip demo (you won't be able to see it in obsidian but you can check your files.)